Nathan Jones (Welsh footballer): Brighton & Hove Albion

 He moved to Brighton & Hove Albion where he made over 150 appearances during his five seasons at the club, achieving three promotions.

 Yeovil Town

 Jones moved to Yeovil Town in 2005 and established himself as a member of the first team.
 His seven-year association with the club included captaining the team at Wembley Stadium for the 2007 Football League One play-off final, resulting in a 2–0 defeat to Blackpool.

 Jones started his FA Level Three Coaching Badge in the summer of 2008, and became first-team coach of Yeovil Town Ladies from November 2007, alongside manager Steve Phelps and assistant manager Nigel Wolfe.

 On 18 February 2009, Jones was confirmed as player-assistant manager of Yeovil, alongside player-manager Terry Skiverton.
 Following Skiverton's replacement by Gary Johnson, Jones was demoted to the role of first-team coach.

-On 1 June 2012, Jones left Yeovil Town after seven years and having played 211 matches for the club by mutual consent.
+On 1 June 2012, Jones left Yeovil Town by mutual consent after seven years and having played 211 matches for the club.